 TradeWind electrical; single 20 amp circuit that needs to be hardwired.

+When installing an island mount range hood, it is recommended that the bottom edge of the hood be placed no more than 30 inches above the cooking surface for optimal safety and performance.
 Prepare your ducting in a way that will line up with the insert’s duct collar before securing the range hood to the ceiling.
 Preparing the insert for installation includes removing stainless steel baffles and blower to create access for duct connection.
-Now see details below on how to secure the range hood and insert.
+Now see details below on how to secure the island range hood and insert.

 How to secure your Island range hood/insert:

 1. Locate the studs and make outlines displaying all joists.
 Add more wood reinforcement as necessary in ceiling and hood.